leoglonz/ddr/docs/index.md

 ---

 !!! note
     This repo is a work in progress and will be updating frequently.
-Be sure to be using the most recent release version
+Be sure to be using the most recent release version.

+    These docs were made with love and no AI

 <p align="center">
   <img src="images/ddr_logo.png" width="40%"/>